 Alabama defense versus the Mississippi State offense

-The one weakness of the Bulldog offense to date has been something that has haunted Mullen’s offenses for years: they are predictable.
+The one weakness of the Bulldog offense to date has been something that has haunted Mississippi State’s offenses for years: they are predictable.
 They would much rather run than pass, and Fitzgerald remains their leading rusher.
+That situation will continue against Alabama, as starting tailback Kylin Hill (5-11, 215 pounds) sprained an ankle last week and is believed questionable for the game.
 Their conventional running game, however, is far more robust this season, which has helped to diversify their attack.
 Their passing game isn’t horrible, but neither is it intimidating.
-While the Bulldogs have a great rushing attack statistically speaking (11th in raw stats, with 259.3 yard per game on average, and a rush S&P+ ranked 10th nationally), it is Fitzgerald who carries the load as the leading rusher.
-Backs Aeris Williams (6-1, 217 pounds), Nick Gibson (5-11, 211 pounds), and Kylin Hill (5-11, 200 pounds) have combined for more yards this year (1,263 yards) than Fitzgerald has generated alone, which wasn’t the case last season.
-After all, while diversity is good and a dual-threat QB adds an explosive element to a read offense, depending on the quarterback for a rushing attack can be problematic (especially when facing the nation’s second-rated rushing defense in Alabama).
+While the Bulldogs have a decent rushing attack statistically speaking (21st in raw stats, with 230 yards per game on average, and a rush S&P+ ranked third nationally just ahead of Alabama), it is Fitzgerald who carries the load as the leading rusher.
+Backs Aeris Williams (6-1, 215 pounds), Nick Gibson (5-11, 215 pounds), Dontavian Lee (6-1, 230 pounds), and Kylin Hill (5-11, 215 pounds) have combined for more yards this year (1,011 yards) than Fitzgerald has generated alone, though they’re tracking behind where they were at this time last year as a group.
+While diversity is good and a dual-threat QB adds an explosive element to a read offense, depending on the quarterback for a rushing attack can be problematic against a quality defense.

-While the narrative continues to exist regarding Alabama’s struggles with mobile quarterbacks, the reality is that Nick Saban cracked that nut long ago (Deshaun Watson and Clemson not withstanding).
+While the narrative continues to exist regarding Alabama’s struggles with mobile quarterbacks, the reality is that Nick Saban cracked that nut long ago.
 Saban rebuilt his Death Star after losses to mobile quarterbacks like Manziel, Cam Newton, Chad Kelly, and more recently, Watson.
 The newly-constructed Bama D is not one that often struggles with mobile quarterbacks, but is rather built to stop any and all running attempts, regardless of the position from which they originate.
 With Alabama’s light, fast, flexible front seven, the Tide can get the maximum effect up front with minimal personnel.
-That said, after last weekend’s performance against a run-heavy LSU offense in which the Tigers ran for 151 yards against a Bama defense that generally keeps opponents well under 100 yards per game, even that previous guaranty could be in jeopardy due to the spate of linebacker injuries.
+While Fitzgerald is a threat offensively, the lack of a passing game (the Bulldogs are ranked 105th in passing offense with 187 yards per game and a passing S&P+ of 87th) will help Alabama hedge its bets and play aggressively against the run.

-Alabama’s primary intention is to crush opposing running games, last weekend’s outing not withstanding.
-Make no mistake, fresh off a lackluster performance that was surely an after-effect of the ridiculous number of injuries to key players endured by the Tide, the Bama defense will be better prepared and better motivated to return to their run-stuffing form.
+Alabama’s primary intention is to crush opposing running games and harass the quarterback from the front.
 What will Mississippi State do when Alabama locks down on the running game, which is, in fact, their primary weapon offensively?

 The same thing most teams try to do…they’ll try to open things up via the passing game.
 But because the Tide can generate immense pressure on the quarterback with four or five defenders up front, they have the luxury of using a large complement of nickel personnel packages to shut down passing lanes as well.
-Just ask Danny Etling, LSU’s starting quarterback who had given the Tigers some semblance of a passing game prior to their match-up with Bama.
-The Tide defense, in particular the secondary, shut that burgeoning quarterback down with the quickness, with the defensive backs locking up the receivers with physical man coverage in what was a simply dominant performance that resulted in a total of 155 yards through the air for LSU.
+Just ask Joe Burrow, LSU’s starting quarterback who had given the Tigers some semblance of a passing game prior to their match-up with Bama.
+The Tide defense, in particular the secondary and pass rush, shut that burgeoning quarterback down with the quickness, with the defensive backs locking up the receivers with physical man coverage in what was a simply dominant performance that resulted in a total of 184 yards through the air for LSU.

-Alabama must be a little more disciplined in pursuit of Fitzgerald given his running ability, but expect to see something similar to what the Tide did against Deondre Francois in the FSU game, or Shea Patterson in the Ole Miss game.
-Fitzgerald is not an elite passer by any stretch, and he doesn’t have the stable of wide receivers sported by the likes of Ole Miss.
-Donald Gray (5-10 200 pounds), Keith Mixon (5-8, 187 pounds), Gabe Myles (6-0, 195 pounds), Jesse Jackson (6-2, 218 pounds), and Deddrick Thomas (5-9, 187 pounds) are all decent receivers, but they give up a good bit of size to Bama’s aggressive defensive backs.
-Factor into the equation that Fitzgerald will more often than not be running for his life, and it’s hard to imagine Mississippi State reaching even their modest average of 169.4 yards per game (ranked 109th nationally) through the air.
+Alabama must be a little more disciplined in pursuit of Fitzgerald given his running ability, but expect to see something similar to what the Tide did against Juwan Pass in the Louisville game, Kellen Mond in the Texas A&M game, or Jordan Ta’amu in the Ole Miss game.
+Fitzgerald is not an elite passer by any stretch, and he doesn’t have the stable of wide receivers sported by the likes of Ole Miss or Louisville.
+Stephen Guidry (6-4, 190 pounds), Keith Mixon (5-8, 187 pounds), Deddrick Thomas (5-9, 190 pounds), Jesse Jackson (6-2, 218 pounds), Austin Williams (6-3, 205 pounds), Malik Dear (5-9, 225 pounds), and Orirus Mitchell (6-5, 210 pounds) are all decent receivers, and they have the size to match up with Bama’s aggressive defensive backs.
+That said, Bama has shut down better wide receivers before and robbed better quarterbacks of productivity.
+Factor into the equation that Fitzgerald will more often than not be running for his life from Quinnen Williams, and it’s hard to imagine Mississippi State reaching even their modest average of 187 yards per game through the air.

 Whether running or passing, in order to have success against the Alabama defense, an offense must find ways to extend drives.
 That all begins on first downs, as an offense that fails to generate positive yardage on first down more than likely sees its drive die on the vine.
 Alabama is so good on second and third downs that unless a team picks up solid first-down yardage, almost all hope of a conversion is lost.
 Just ask LSU…

 For the Bulldogs to have success, they’ll have to find a way to convert third downs, something they’ve done better this year than in previous campaigns.
-They are currently converting at a 46.6 percent rate, good for 14th nationally.
-But those stats weren’t generated against Alabama, a defense that is ranked ninth on third downs, allowing conversions on only 28.3 percent of attempts.
+They are currently converting at a 44 percent rate, good for 29th nationally.
+But those stats weren’t generated against Alabama, a defense that is ranked 11th on third downs, allowing conversions on only 30 percent of attempts.
 Stretching drives against the Bama D has been a challenge for better offenses than the one the Bulldogs sport, and if the Tide can keep the Dog offense on the bench, then the chances of a win increase exponentially.

 Say Mississippi State does manage to put together a drive and reach the Bama red zone…then what?
-The Bulldogs have been somewhat impotent in the red zone this season, which is the cause of many of their woes thus far.
-The Bulldogs are a disappointing 77th in the red zone this season, converting just over eight of 10 trips (82.9 percent) inside the 20 into scores.
-Against Alabama’s defense (allowing scores on 72.2 percent of trips in the red zone, good for 12th nationally), which has repeatedly turned teams away inside the 20 on the rare occasion offenses have made it that far down field, there is little chance Mississippi State will see that metric improve.
+The Bulldogs are effective in the red zone and are ranked 28th this season, converting almost nine of 10 trips (89 percent) inside the 20 into scores.
+Against Alabama’s defense (allowing scores on 66.6 percent of trips in the red zone, good for third nationally), which has repeatedly turned teams away inside the 20 on the rare occasion offenses have made it that far down field, there is little chance Mississippi State will see that metric improve.

 If the Bulldogs are going to do anything offensively, they may have to take a few chances to render explosive plays and jump-start the offensive game plan.
-The MSU offense is particularly explosive, and is ranked 25th in IsoPPP+ (a metric that measures explosive plays of 20+ yards or greater).
-If the Bulldogs take a few chances and have success, it could cause the Tide defense to adjust and relent somewhat up front, thus opening space for the passing game.
+The MSU offense is not particularly explosive, and is ranked 76th in IsoPPP+ (a metric that measures explosive plays of 20+ yards or greater).
+If the Bulldogs take a few chances and have success, it could cause the Tide defense to adjust and relent somewhat up front, thus opening space for the running game.
 That is pure speculation, however, because no team has been able to make explosive passing plays through the air with enough regularity to indicate that proposition is accurate.
-The Tide’s defensive IsoPPP+ rating is ranked third, presenting quite the challenge for even a volatile offense like the one the Bulldogs field.
+That said, Alabama does give up big plays when they give up plays at all, and in the early season they were more prone to those slips than they have been of late.
+As a result, the Tide’s defensive IsoPPP+ rating is 92nd.

-In fact, the Tide defense is ranked in the top-5 of all advanced defensive metrics save for the front seven havoc sub-metric (where the Tide is ranked 12th).
-For those of you who don’t crunch numbers, let’s put it bluntly: Alabama’s defense is other-worldly.
-It’s alien…superhuman, even.
-There are two, maybe three, offenses that have the scheme and talent level to even challenge the Tide defense, let alone beat it.
+That said, the Tide defense is ranked in the top-11 of all advanced defensive metrics save for the IsoPPP+ stat.
+For those of you who don’t crunch numbers, let’s put it bluntly: Alabama’s defense may not be as dominant as in past years, but it remains exceptional.
+And they have gotten better with every game, as evidenced in their absolute destruction of a decent LSU offense last week…the same offense that hammered an elite Georgia defense and torched MSU’s own heralded unit earlier this season.
+The way Alabama has played in the last several weeks, there are no more than five offenses that have the scheme and talent level to even challenge the Tide defense, let alone beat it.

-The Tide’s stretch run begins this Saturday, and the road to future championships goes through Starkville…hope for the best.
+The Tide’s stretch run begins this Saturday, and the road to legend goes through Mississippi State…hope for the best.